Leaves of Absence

 New York’s Paid Family Leave provides eligible employees with job-protected, paid time off to bond with a newly born, adopted, or fostered child, care for a family member with a serious health condition, or assist loved ones when a family member is deployed abroad on active military service.
 Eligible employees pay for these benefits through a weekly payroll deduction, which is a percentage of their weekly wages up to a cap set annually.

 Visit PaidFamilyLeave.ny.gov or call the Paid Family Leave Helpline at (844) 337-6303 for more information.
-Requests for Paid Family Leave and forms submissions should be directed to the Vassar College Benefits Office in Human Resources: email@example.com or (845) 437-7761.
+Requests for Paid Family Leave and forms submissions should be emailed to the Vassar College Benefits Office in Human Resources.
+You can also call the Office at (845) 437-7761.

 Family Medical Leave Act (FMLA) of 1993

 The FMLA entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.
 The employee may use their accruals to supplement this time.
 Leave may be taken all at once, or may be taken intermittently as the medical condition requires.
 When the employee returns to work, they will return to the same job, or one that is nearly identical.
 Eligible employees are entitled to: